napari/napari/docs/naps/2-conda-based-packaging.md

 `magicgui`) but it will be usable outside of the napari project, following the same philosophy we adopted for the constructor work.

+#### Tasks

+* [ ] Start a simple CLI tool to prototype the role of `napari-updater`, initially under the `napari/packaging` repo.
+This will contain the new version detection code as well as the logic to install the new napari environment.
+Note that we will need to provide a way to distribute a "frozen" napari environment, identical to the one being bundled in the installers, to ensure that every user gets the same napari installation regardless the mechanism used (fresh install from downloaded executable, or updated via `napari-updater`).
+* [ ] Refactor the prototype into its own separate project and evolve its feature set to satisfy the community feedback (this might include adding a UI, environment management tools, installation diagnostics, plugin "co-installability" analysis, etc).

 ### Milestone 5: Deprecating Briefcase-based installers

 See the corresponding section in "Detailed description".